 We stopped off for a late lunch at the restaurant the tour guide had recommended which was nice, but we hit a lot of language barriers trying to order.
 Harrie ended up with a duck in a boat.
 We were all slightly put off our food by the couple behind us who clearly needed to get a room and were glued to each other.

 After this, we decided to visit the sex museum.
 Prague sex museum is by one of the strangest places I’ve ever been in my life.
 Admission was a little overpriced, 250 Czech crowns which are about £7.70.
 But if you’ve never been anywhere like this before it’s undoubtedly an experience.
 The displays were hilarious, random and varied from the teddy bear dildo to the animatronic pornographic dolls house.

 The funniest part of all of this were the descriptions and diagrams accompanying the displays.

 This was described as an old condom holder with cute erotic snails, one sentence that should never be put together.

 In the evening our hostel was putting on a free ghost tour, we just had enough time to make dinner and shower before the tour.
-However ten minutes before it was supposed to begin we found out it had been cancelled.
-The tour guide was having a family emergency.
-Instead of trying to find something to do last minute on a Sunday night we just went back to the square to see what it was like at night.
-Busy as ever and full of people we were hustled by a variety of creepy salesman one of whom was trying to convince Beth to go on his Segway tour, when she refused he rode off and whispered he loved her.
+However, ten minutes before it was supposed to begin, we found out it had been cancelled.
+The tour guide had a family emergency.
+Instead of trying to find something to do last minute on a Sunday night, we just went back to the square to see what it was like at night.
+Busy as ever and full of people we were hassled by a variety of creepy salesman one of whom was trying to convince Beth to go on his Segway tour, when she refused he rode off and whispered he loved her.
 Then a guy asked Lucy if she was going out and she replied with yes but not with you, the look on his face was priceless.
 If you’re looking for a place to sit and watch the world go by Prague square is ideal any time of day.